n., plural: transports

-At the tissue level, transport is the means by which substances are moved from the cell to the outside or to other parts of the body.
-The blood is the circulating fluid in the body of higher animals, including humans.
-It transports various molecules, such as oxygen (bound to hemoglobin), carbon dioxide and metabolic byproducts for excretion, hormones and other chemical signaling molecules, and nutrients (e.g. glucose, amino acids, and fatty acids).
+At the tissue level, transport is the means by which substances are moved from the cell to the outside or other body parts.
+Blood is the circulating fluid in the body of higher animals, including humans.
+It transports various molecules, such as respiratory gases, (carbon dioxide and oxygen bound to hemoglobin of red blood cells), nutrients (e.g. glucose, amino acids, and fatty acids), metabolic byproducts for excretion, hormones, and other chemical signaling molecules, and nutrients.

 - TRANSPORT IN AND OUT OF CELLS.
 (2019).
 Retrieved from Estrellamountain.edu website: https://www2.estrellamountain.edu/faculty/farabee/biobk/BioBooktransp.html